fedi-e2ee/public-key-directory-specification/README.md

 However, the projects that build *atop* this building block should take pains to minimize the friction for non-technical users.
 (That includes the other projects we will be opening in this GitHub organization!)

+#### What kind of keys are vended by the Public Key Directory?

+Public keys meant for verifying digital signatures, not encryption keys.

+To integrate the Public Key Directory with a broader E2EE project, you can use the signature verification keys to verify a signed [key package (in MLS parlance)](https://www.rfc-editor.org/rfc/rfc9420.html#name-key-packages).
+This provides assurance that the "key package" your software is using to start a private chat is actually owned by your friend.

+#### Does the Public Key Directory publish anything except those public keys?

+**Yes!** The Public Key Directory additionally publishes [Auxiliary Data](Specification.md#auxiliary-data), which allows developers a convenient way to build key transparency into their own systems by building atop ours.

 ### Our Guiding Principles

 All design decisions for this proposal have been influenced by the following guiding principles.